Rarer causes and types of dementia

 Progressive supranuclear palsy (PSP)

-Progressive supranuclear palsy (PSP) is a rare condition that affects the nervous system and movement and can cause difficulties with thinking and memory.
-It usually starts in late middle age and gradually worsens over a number of years. .
+Progressive supranuclear palsy (PSP) is a rare condition that affects the nervous system and movement.
+It can cause difficulties with thinking and memory.
+It usually starts in late middle age and gradually gets worse over a number of years.

 Some symptoms are similar to Parkinson’s disease.
-People may have difficulty moving their eyes up and down.
-They may also become unsteady and tend to fall..
+People with PSP have difficulty moving their eyes up and down.
+They also become unsteady and more likely to fall over.

 • memory problems